A privately funded project of the BHS Alumni Association

 Membership For for the BHS Alumni Association

-- Become an active member of the Bedford High School Alumni Association.
+- Become an active member of Bedford Alumni Association.
 We are a group of BHS graduates and others who are interested in the well being of Bedford High School.
 No membership fee is required and membership is open to everyone whether you are a Bedford graduate or not.
-Click here for more info concerning the BHS Alumni Association.
-Click here to download a membership form.

 Naming Rights Form for the Bedford Community Stadium